Whimsy Stick

 When Your Dog Is Officially Introduced

 “Introduced” isn’t a feeling.
 Instead, it’s five specific signals.
-So if you see all five at the end of session 5, your dog is ready for daily standard protocol.
+If you see all five at the end of session 5, your dog is ready for daily standard protocol.
 But if any are missing, run another session or two at session 4 intensity before progressing.

 The Graduation Signals